 Your first challenge is to choose a scientifically relevant problem to address.
 Select one of the papers we have read that is of interest to you.
-Please do not choose one of the papers from before 1990.
+Please do not choose one of the papers from before 1985.
 Although there are a lot of questions raised by these papers, many have obviously been answered since the articles were published.
-Read the discussion carefully.
+Alternatively, do not propose a "fishing expedition" (i.e. purifying and solving the structure of a new virus).
+These types of experiments are too open-ended and cannot attack a specific problem.
+Read the discussion of the paper you choose carefully.
 Oftentimes, a follow-up set of experiments to the published work is actually proposed in the discussion and conclusion sections.
 (Why do you think this is?)
 Alternatively, you can think of your own set of experiments just based on one the scientific fields addressed in class.
 Believe it or not, though, most scientists do NOT actually do this.
 They, in fact, "hijack" ideas from the conclusion and discussions presented by others.

-Now that you have your problem, you are ready to design some experiments to solve and or test it...
+Now that you have your problem, you are ready to design some experiments to solve and or test it.